innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 ## Windows

-All you have to do it go to to Releases Tab for the latest release and download `TeleDrive-Windows-x64.zip`.
+All you have to do is go to to [Releases](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/releases/tag/v1.0 "Go to Releases") Tab for the latest release and download `TeleDrive-Windows-x64.zip`.

 Then, you simply need to extract the contents of `TeleDrive-Windows-x64.zip`.
 These steps are shown in the images below.